MrigankaArya/The-Floor-Is-Lava/README.md

 53131124
 i6r8

+We're using all of our grace days that we both saved up.

 What this game is:
 	The Floor is Lava is a platform puzzle game where the objective is to travel from one end of the room to the other while avoiding the lava and using the environment to your advantage.